W-3 Form

 Employers are required to submit Form W-3 by January 31 each year—a shared deadline with mailing employees their copies of their Form W-2.

-The preferred method is to submit wage files from your payroll software through the Business Services Online (or BSO) portal.
-The IRS and the Social Security Administration are phasing out their paper copy method with stricter regulations on who is eligible to file by mail.
+The preferred method of submitting a W-3 form is to submit wage files from your payroll software via the Business Services Online (or BSO) portal.